rbergenl/_Alpha/developer/repos/ui/README.md

     - To fix the error about `import type { KeyboardAwareInterface } from './KeyboardAwareInterface'` do the following:
         - Run `expo customize:web` and choose to generate a `webpack.config.js`.
         - Modify that file to change the argument `env` into `{...env,babel:{dangerouslyAddModulePathsToTranspile: ['@codler/react-native-keyboard-aware-scroll-view'] }}`
+    > Do not use Native Base.
+Stay plain vanilla, keep it simple!
 - Web: Use [React Bootstrap](https://react-bootstrap.github.io/).
 It is an industry standard for many years.

 Keep this library as thin as possible.